 Our world is not so different from Ahaz’s world.
 The threat of war and rumors of war abound.
 Fear is on the rise, and wickedness reigns throughout the land.
 Pandemic.
 Social unrest.
 Racial tensions.
 Riots in the streets.
 If we are honest with ourselves, we too are tempted to make alliances…compromises to ensure our well-being.
-We put our trust in jobs or bank accounts or status or retirement plans or followers or people or you fill-in-the-blank to save us…anything other than the Lord.
-And being overwhelmed by the circumstances of life, we forget that Jesus promised that He would never leave us or forsake us.
+We hope in politicians or jobs or bank accounts or status or retirement plans or followers or people or you fill-in-the-blank to save us…anything other than the Lord.
+And being overwhelmed by the circumstances of life, we too quickly forget that Jesus promised that He would never leave us or forsake us.
 That He is Immanuel…God with us.

-Are you making alliances or compromises to save yourself, or are you trusting God?
+Are you making alliances or compromises to save yourself, or are you hoping in God?
 Your level of worry/fear/discontentment vs. contentment/joy/rest is a good indicator.
-The more you trust in God, the more the fruits of the Spirit will abound.
-The more you trust yourself…not so much.
+The more your hope rests with God, the more the fruits of the Spirit will abound.
+But when your hope is anywhere else…not so much.
 One practical way to remember that God is with you is to write “hope” on a post-it and place it somewhere where you’ll see it often.

-Even though Ahaz is a wicked king, God graciously invites him to trust in Him.
+One last thing…even though Ahaz is a wicked king, God graciously invites him to trust in Him.
 If you have not yet trusted in Jesus as your Savior, then God offers the same gracious invitation to you.
-He wants you to trust Him, then you too can experience a new and glorious morn…the joy that only Jesus can bring, knowing that He is with you always.
+He wants you to trust Him, then you too can experience the hope that only Jesus can bring, knowing that He is with you always.
 But don’t wait.
 The time is short.
 Just as God is with those of us who have trusted in Him for salvation, so He is also with those who refuse Him for judgment.

-This post is based on our Advent Series, The Thrill of Hope.
-Download the podcast at: Central Christian Church Main Service, or follow us on Facebook, Instagram or Twitter: @ccclancaster
+This post is based on a sermon from our Advent series, Joy Delivered.
+Download the podcast at: Central Christian Church Main Service, or follow us on Facebook, Instagram, YouTube or Twitter: @ccclancaster